FAQs

 • How can I prevent foot problems?

-You can prevent foot problems by wearing properly fitting shoes, practicing good foot hygiene, keeping your feet dry, and regularly inspecting your feet for any signs of issues, especially if you have diabetes.
-Should you encounter any issues, come see our specialists.
-With laser therapy, medication, PRP treatments, and more, we're able to help with a multitude of foot problems.
+Preventing foot problems involves wearing properly fitted shoes, maintaining good foot hygiene, keeping your feet dry, and regularly inspecting them for any issues, particularly if you have diabetes.
+If you encounter any foot-related concerns, our specialists can provide assistance through various treatments, including laser therapy, medication, PRP therapy, and other effective solutions.

 • What are the common causes of heel pain?